agostini101/CDS490/README.md

 Based off of Status Binary for customer grouping of current or past due.
 Initially the recursive partitioning achieves a 62% accuracy on average with the true posiitves and negatives.

+Classification with the use of reponse on the explanatory variables that carry the most weight did cause an improvement to 70 percentage points.

 ## Decision Trees
 Error of status binary with several numeric variables in turn caused error to 28% (record_model) When trials are increased the error was a result of a range from 21 to 39 % in error depending on level. (record_boost)